hamlibdk/HAMLIB-SDK/README.md

      x64:

-     MinGW 7.3 .....
-Qt Not Installed
      MinGW 8.1 .....
 Qt Not Installed
      MinGW 11.2 ....
 Qt Not Installed

      x86:

-     MinGW 4.9 .....
-Qt Not Installed
-     MinGW 7.3 .....
-Qt Not Installed
      MinGW 8.1 .....
-Qt Not Installed
-     MinGW 11.2 ....
 Qt Not Installed

   Optional Component Status

      VS Code .......
 Not Installed